-When the network of satellites designed to control the global climate start to attack Earth, it's a race against the clock to uncover the real threat before a worldwide geostorm wipes out everything and everyone.
+When the network of satellites designed to control the global climate starts to attack Earth, it's a race against the clock for its creator to uncover the real threat before a worldwide Geostorm wipes out everything and everyone.

 A humble businessman with a buried past seeks justice when his daughter is killed in an act of terrorism.
 A cat-and-mouse conflict ensues with a government official, whose past may hold clues to the killers' identities.

 When catastrophic climate change endangers Earth's very survival, world governments unite and create the Dutch Boy Program: a world wide net of satellites, surrounding the planet, that are armed with geoengineering technologies designed to stave off the natural disasters.
-After successfully protecting the planet for two years, something is starting to go wrong.
+After successfully protecting the planet for three years, something is starting to go wrong.
 Two estranged brothers are tasked with solving the program's malfunction before a world wide Geostorm can engulf the planet.

 358 of 481 people found this review helpful.

 Was this review helpful to you?